KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/nav-styling.md

     }
     ```

 4. Also nested inside the `nav` selector, select the `li` (list item) elements.
-Make sure these have styling of `display: inline` to make sure they are shown in a horizontal row and `padding: 2px;` to space the items out a bit.
+Make sure these have styling of `display: inline;` to make sure they are shown in a horizontal row and `padding: 2px;` to space the items out a bit.

 5. Finally, style the `a` (anchor) elements.
 Set the following properties on these:

-    * Set `display` to `inline-block;` to make sure everything stays on the same horizontal line.
+    * Set `display:` to `inline-block;` to make sure everything stays on the same horizontal line.

-    * Set `padding` to `6px 20px;` to give some space around the text.
+    * Set `padding:` to `6px 20px;` to give some space around the text.
 This will put a 6 pixel padding on the left and the right and a 20 pixel padding on the top and bottom.

-    * Set `text-decoration` to `none;` to remove the underline on the link text.
+    * Set `text-decoration:` to `none;` to remove the underline on the link text.

     * Set `font-weight:` to `bold;` to make the text a bit heavier.